dips299/starter-hugo-academic-two/content/home/experience.md

     location: Delhi NCR, India
     date_start: '2015-05-15'
     date_end: '2015-06-30'
+    description: |2-
+        Worked as a community mobilizer for the Times of India group's "Teach India" initiative in collaboration with the British Council which aims to give learners the confidence to use English in contexts such as retail, customer service, travel and hospitality, financial services and job interviews.
+The job required:
+        * canvassing slum areas,
-    description: Educated the underprivileged communities with spoken English classes for better job opportunities given the necessity of this language in today’s modern world.
+        * enlightening the underprivileged communities about spoken English classes for better job opportunities, and
+        * encouraging masses to enroll in this free program.

 design:
   columns: '1'